We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 A negative correlation means that as one asset’s value increases, the other tends to decrease.

-This relationship is key for portfolio diversification.
+This relationship is key for portfolio diversification and many types of trading strategies.

 Key Takeaways – Negative Correlation Strategies